pnwscm60/pnwscm60.github.io/rvalue.md

       $$
     </div>
   <div class="ntext">
     Switzerland has started to loosen the restrictions and will have a soft regime by May 11th (limited access to restaurants, no mass events like concerts/football matches).
-Let's assume, that r will go up to 0.9 by this "opening" process.
-Until May 11th, we will have about 1830 deaths in total by Covid-19.
+If we assume a higher r-value of 0.9, this would give us
     $$
-    deaths = \frac{g}{1-r} = \frac{1830}{0.1} = 7000
+    deaths = \frac{g}{1-r} = \frac{700}{0.1} = 7000
     $$
 The death toll will be 3 times higher, if we are not able to hold r-value at about 0.7.
 So: We should aim to reduce the r-value as low as possible.
-If we look at the situation in US, this same principle let us expect, that the death toll will be much higher: We see a r-value lingering between 0.9 and 1 and have (hopefully) reached a peak at about 70000 deaths.
+If we look at the <a href="#ref3" id="rref3">situation in US</a>, this same principle let us expect, that the death toll will be much higher: We see a r-value lingering between 0.9 and 1 and have (hopefully) reached a peak at about 70000 deaths.
     $$
     deaths = \frac{g}{1-r} = \frac{70000}{0.1} = 700000
     $$